Minister of Finance (New Zealand): History

 The office of Minister of Finance has existed since 1841.
 Apart from the office of Prime Minister itself, the only other cabinet posts to have existed since the first cabinet are those of Attorney-General and Minister of Internal Affairs.
 Originally, the holder of the post was designated "Colonial Treasurer", but this term was replaced with "Minister of Finance" shortly after New Zealand ceased to be a Colony and became a Dominion.
 This occurred in 1907, during the cabinet of Joseph Ward.

 In the past, several Prime Ministers took on the post of Minister of Finance themselves, though in recent times this practice has declined.
-Robert Muldoon, the last person to concurrently serve as Prime Minister and Minister of Finance, created considerable controversy by doing so.
+Robert Muldoon, the last Prime Minister to also serve as his own Minister of Finance, created considerable controversy by doing so.
 It is more common, however, for a Deputy Prime Minister to serve as Minister of Finance.
 Bob Tizard, Michael Cullen, Bill English and Grant Robertson served as Deputy Prime Minister when in the position as Minister of Finance.

 Traditionally Ministers of Finance rank second or third in seniority lists within Westminster-style Cabinets, although initially Harry Lake was ranked at sixth and his successor Robert Muldoon was ranked at eighth; both because of their short service to date in Parliament, and because Keith Holyoake saw Muldoon as too arrogant and ambitious for his own good.
+In the Hipkins Cabinet, Grant Robertson was ranked fourth, although he was the most senior minister who was not the prime minister, deputy prime minister, or deputy leader of the Labour Party.